anetczuk/cpp-memory-performance/README.md

 ## TL;DR

-* gcc generates significantly faster code
+* gcc generates significantly faster code than clang
 * there is almost no performance difference between *CPU* cache levels in comparison with *RAM*
 * there is no difference in memory access timing between multi-threaded and multi-processed benchmarks
 * there is no performance difference between single-threaded and multi-threaded benchmarks of linked list